Find the therapist that best suits your needs.

 Our team

-THERAPY, PSYCHOLOGICAL ASSESSMENTS, WORKSHOPS
+INDIVIDUAL THERAPY, PSYCHOLOGICAL ASSESSMENTS, WORKSHOPS, SUPERVISION

 Julie Crain, M.Ed., R. Psych.